BMW S55 vs. B58: Performance, Tuning, Internals, & Sound

 S55 vs. B58 Turbochargers: Twin turbo and single turbo.

-One of the more obvious differences between these engines is the supercharger setup.
+One of the more obvious differences between these engines lies in their turbocharger setup.
 The S55 makes use of two single-scroll turbochargers whereas the B58 uses a single twin-scroll turbocharger setup.
-The benefits of a twin-turbo setup here are less lag, more power, and more consistent air compression.
+The twin-turbo setup of the S55 has advantages such as less turbo lag lag, more top-end power, and more consistent air compression.

 The S55 has two single-scroll turbos, while the B58 has a single twin-scroll turbo